 - Avoid Triggers: Certain foods and drinks can cause bloating and cramps.
 Some caffeinated drinks and carbonated drinks can make it worse.
 Try avoiding them or limit the intake as much as possible.

 - Medications: You can take some medications to relieve pain.
 One pregnancy-safe option is Acetaminophen.
-But avoid Nonsteroidal anti-inflammatory drugs like ibuprofen.
-Especially in the first trimester.
+But avoid Nonsteroidal 6anti-inflammatory drugs like ibuprofen, especially in the first trimester.

 5. When to See a Doctor?